asia-pacific-energy-research-centre/power-model/README.md

 # Installing coin cbc solver
 This will help to run the model faster.
 However it's installation is a little tricky.
 Go to the word document in ./documentation/ called "Installing CBC solver.docx" and follow the instructions.
 If you dont use this you will need to set 'use_coincbc' to False in the main.py file, and use use_glpsol to True.

+Please note that on APERC computers the coin cbc sovler doesnt currently work.
+This is because of a ucrtbased.dll error.
+APPARENTLY: This is a windows error and is not related to the coin cbc solver.
+To fix this you need to install the latest version of visual studio.
+This can be done by going to the following link: https://visualstudio.microsoft.com/downloads/ and downloading the latest version of visual studio.
+Once this is installed you should be able to run the coin cbc solver.
+BUT i havent managed to work out how to do this yet.
+So for now, just use the glpsol solver or OSemOSYS cloud.

 ## 2. To run the model
 Make sure you did Step 1 (only need to do it once).